Mes2d/aimBot/README.md

 3. Character Set: "Use Multi-Byte Character Set"

 ## Usage

-Now you can start coding and adding your offsets.
+Just clone the sln file and set up the settings and start coding and adding your offsets.

 ## Troubleshooting